Financial Aid and Scholarships

 |*Deaf and hard-of-hearing students who are U.S. citizens enrolled in any undergraduate program and students enrolled in the ASL-English Interpretation program will pay these charges instead of the regular academic year charges.|

-To learn more about RIT expenses, including costs for graduate students, visit the 2014-2015 Cost of Attendance page.
+To learn more about RIT expenses, including costs for graduate students, visit the Estimated Costs page.